TNL-Project/TNL/CONTRIBUTING.md

 ## How to write good commit messages

-Begin with a short summary line a.k.a. message subject:
+Begin with a short summary line, a.k.a. message subject:

 - Use up to 50 characters; this is the git official preference.
 - Finish without a sentence-ending period.

-Continue with a longer description a.k.a. message body:
+Continue with a longer description, a.k.a. message body:

 - Add a blank line after the summary line, then write as much as you want.
 - Use up to 72 characters per line for typical text for word wrap.
 - Use as many characters as needed for atypical text, such as URLs, terminal output, formatted messages, etc.
-- Include any kind of notes, links, examples, etc. as you want.
+- Include any kind of notes, links, examples, etc.

 See [5 Useful Tips For A Better Commit Message]( https://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message) and